MSOE-CPE2600/vector-lab-turney-rost-j/README.md

 ## Features
 - **Dynamic Memory Resizing** using `malloc` and `realloc`
+ - The program checks if the size is full
+ - Doubles the size and moves the data over
 - **Interactive Menu System** for managing vectors
 - **CSV File Support** for saving and loading vectors
 - **Error Handling** for invalid input and file operations
 - **Memory Safety** with proper use of `free`

 ---
+## Commands
+name = x y z         Create or replace a vector (e.g., a = 1 2 3)
+list                 List all stored vectors clear                Remove all stored vectors save <file>          Ability to save to existing or new file load <file>          Need to load from an existing file name                 Display a single vector (e.g., a) a + b, a - b         Vector addition and subtraction a * b                Dot product (scalar result) a x b                Cross product
+2 * a or a * 2       Scalar multiplication
+quit                 Exit the program

 ## File Descriptions
 | File | Description |